-(a) DEFINITIONS.-In this section:(1) CONTRACT.-The term "contract" means any actual or proposed contract, agreement, understanding, or other arrangement, and includes any assignment, substitution of parties, or subcontract executed or entered into thereunder.
+(1) CONTRACT.-The term "contract" means any actual or proposed contract, agreement, understanding, or other arrangement, and includes any assignment, substitution of parties, or subcontract executed or entered into thereunder.

 (2) MADE.-The term "made", when used in relation to any invention, means the conception or first actual reduction to practice of such invention.